rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 ## 1. Deploy the microservices of our application

 The microservices used in this tutorial are composed of customer / partner, preference and recommendation.
-The workflow between them is as following:
+The workflow between them is as follows:

 ```
 ( customer | partner ) ⇒ preference ⇒ recommendation
 ```

-So as we can see, if we request the customer/partner microservice route, internally these apps will call the services of preference, and therefore the will be recommendation finally.
+So as we can see, if we request the customer/partner microservice route, internally these apps will call the services of preference, and then finally recommendation.

 * Deploy the customer v1 microservice using oc new-app, that will deploy a service, a route, a deploymentconfig and the pods of customer: